The Miami Guide

 The Webster1220 Collins Ave., South Beach | 305.674.7899

 While everyone else in fashion was developing e-commerce platforms, retail pioneer Laure Hériard Dubreuil decided to open a 20,000-square foot brick-and-mortar shop in South Beach in a 1939 Henry Hohauser-designed Art Deco building.
 The space itself is impeccably designed, each room has a slightly different vibe (some, dark and moody, others light and bright), but it’s all the better to browse in, and ultimately spend hours wandering through.
 Exclusives like palm-leaf printed silk PJs from For Restless Sleepers, Olympia Le-Tan clutches, Gigi Burris Millinery woven hats, and even a Pantone Universe iPhone case in—you guessed it—The Webster Pink.
-While Miami was her first location, she’s since opened locations in Bal Harbour, Costa Mesa, and Houston.
+While Miami was her first location, she’s since opened locations in Bal Harbour, Costa Mesa, Houston, and New York.